Karl Maria Kertbeny: Writings on sexuality

 He settled in Berlin in 1868, when he was still unmarried at 44.
-Kerbeny claimed in his writings to be "normally sexed".
-However, his diaries list a self-censored string of encounters with youths and men (“young barber lad"; "very much in love with the lad"; "I have done it"), and recurring fear following the arrest of Karl Heinrich Ulrichs with whom he corresponded ("Awful days!....
+Kertbeny claimed in his writings to be "normally sexed".
+However, his diaries list a self-censored string of encounters with youths and men ("young barber lad"; "very much in love with the lad"; "I have done it"), and recurring fear following the arrest of Karl Heinrich Ulrichs with whom he corresponded ("Awful days!....
 Horrible nightmares.
 I have burnt all the dangerous letters"), which suggest he was secretly homosexual.

 He explained his interest in sexual minorities as his "instinctive drive to take issue with every injustice".
-His cited as a formative experience from his teenage years the suicide of a co-worker who was being blackmailed and threatened with exposure as a homosexual.
+He cited as a formative experience from his teenage years the suicide of a co-worker who was being blackmailed and threatened with exposure as a homosexual.

 In 1869, he published two anonymous pamphlets.
 He argued that the Prussian sodomy law, Paragraph 143, which later became Paragraph 175 of the penal code of the German Empire, violated the "rights of man".
 He advanced the classic liberal argument that consensual sexual acts in private should not be subject to criminal law.
 He contended that the Prussian law allowed blackmailers to extort money from homosexuals and often drove them to suicide.

-Whether sexual preference was innate was called by Kerbeny "a very interesting riddle of nature" that was best excluded from arguments for the decriminalization of sexual practices.
+Whether sexual preference was innate was called by Kertbeny "a very interesting riddle of nature" that was best excluded from arguments for the decriminalization of sexual practices.
 Instead, he considered the right of a government to intervene in private matters.
 He wrote:

 On the other hand, he repeatedly described one's sexual drive as "innate and unchanging".
 That contradicted the dominant view up to that time of men committing "sodomy" out of mere wickedness.
 Gay men, he said, were not by nature effeminate, and he pointed out that many of the great heroes of history were gay.
 With Heinrich Hössli and Karl Heinrich Ulrichs, he was among the first writers to put those now-familiar arguments before the public.